oyz13085/kitahack-prototype/README.md

 * **Perceived Performance Routing:** Sequenced skeleton loaders mask the AI's processing time, ensuring the app feels instantaneous and keeps the user engaged during the OCR extraction phase.
 * **Frictionless Onboarding:** Utilizes Firebase Anonymous Authentication to transition users from awareness to action without the friction of a sign-up wall.

-### 2. The Backend (FastAPI on Google Cloud Run)
+### 2. The Backend (FastAPI on Render)
-* **The "Super-Extractor" API:** A Python-based FastAPI service deployed on Cloud Run.
+* **The "Super-Extractor" API:** A Python-based FastAPI service deployed on Render.
 It handles heavy data extraction and offloads geographic math from the client side.
 * **Server-Side Geolocation:** To prevent UI fallback errors, the backend chains the Google Places API with the Distance Matrix API entirely server-side, serving clean, flattened data to the frontend to locate pharmacies within a 5km radius.
 * **The Hallucination Guardrail:** Acts as a deterministic layer that executes the fuzzy price audit.
 It strictly executes mathematical cross-referencing against the official database before presenting any financial data to the user.